Running Nonmem with slurmtools

 Management) and submitting NONMEM jobs.
 You can submit

-a NONMEM job with submit_slurm_job
+a NONMEM job with submit_slurm_job, you can view current

-, and you can see the available
+jobs with get_slurm_jobs, and you can see the available

-partitions with get_slurm_partitions
+partitions with get_slurm_partitions.

 Installing slurmtools

-use the following commands:
+To install slurmtools use the following commands:

 library(slurmtools)